BertrandToulas/my-apps-downloader/README.md

 ## What's the point?

-I recently had to do a clean install of Windows, had no backup, and it took me ages to remember what I needed and to redownload everything manually.
+I recently had to do a clean install of Windows, had no backup, and it took me ages to remember which software I needed and to redownload everything manually.
 This streamlines the process greatly.

 Besides, while apps like Ninite already do this very well, it lacks two features I wanted:
 - being able to download exactly _all_ the programs _I_ personally need, as opposed to "most" of them
 - having control over how I want to install each program.

 ## FAQ / Current limitations